github-mfcaas/docs/docs/source/index.rst

 Managed File Compression as a Service

-Do your systems generate 100's or 1000's of log files?
+Do your systems generate 100's, or 1000's of log files?

-Use our cloud-first approach to file compression by offloading the high CPU and Ram requirements to our system with a single server setup or a cluster of servers.
-Let us worry about file compression so you can get back to your business.
+Use our cloud-first approach to file compression by offloading the high CPU and Ram requirements to our systems with either a single server or a cluster of servers.
+Let us worry about file compression so your servers can get back to your business.

 .. raw:: html
 	<p>&nbsp;</p>